JanHerca/urantiapedia/output/wikijs/en/article/Marta_Elders/Le_Cerveau_Spirituel.md

 > _Imagine our joy one day—the twins were about ten years old—when the *spirit of worship* made its first contact with the mind of the female twin and shortly thereafter with the male.
 We knew that something closely akin to human mind was approaching culmination; and when, about a year later, they finally resolved, as a result of meditative thought and purposeful decision, to flee from home and journey north, then did the *spirit of wisdom* begin to function on Urantia and in these two now recognized human minds._
 >
 > _There was an immediate and new order of mobilization of the seven adjutant mind-spirits.
-We were alive with expectation; we realized that the long-waited-for hour was approaching; we knew we were upon the threshold of the realization of our protracted effort to evolve will creatures on Urantia._ ([UB 62:6.5-6](/en/The_Urantia_Book/62#p6_5))
+We were alive with expectation; we realized that the long-waited-for hour was approaching; we knew we were upon the threshold of the realization of our protracted effort to evolve will creatures on Urantia._ (<a id="a102_301"></a>[UB 62:6.5-6](/en/The_Urantia_Book/62#p6_5))

 So, in summary, a Life Bearer informs us:

 > _BASIC evolutionary material life—premind life—is the formulation of the Master Physical Controllers and the life-impartation ministry of the Seven Master Spirits in conjunction with the active ministration of the ordained Life Carriers.
-As a result of the co-ordinate function of this threefold creativity there develops organismal physical capacity for mind—material mechanisms for intelligent reaction to external environmental stimuli and, later on, to internal stimuli, influences taking origin in the organismal mind itself._ ([UB 65:0.1](/en/The_Urantia_Book/65#p0_1))
+As a result of the co-ordinate function of this threefold creativity there develops organismal physical capacity for mind—material mechanisms for intelligent reaction to external environmental stimuli and, later on, to internal stimuli, influences taking origin in the organismal mind itself._ (<a id="a106_535"></a>[UB 65:0.1](/en/The_Urantia_Book/65#p0_1))

 > _The physical brain with its associated nervous system possesses innate capacity for response to mind ministry just as the developing mind of a personality possesses a certain innate capacity for spirit receptivity and therefore contains the potentials of spiritual progress and attainment.
-Intellectual, social, moral, and spiritual evolution are dependent on the mind ministry of the seven adjutant spirits and their superphysical associates._ ([UB 65:6.10](/en/The_Urantia_Book/65#p6_10))
+Intellectual, social, moral, and spiritual evolution are dependent on the mind ministry of the seven adjutant spirits and their superphysical associates._ (<a id="a108_449"></a>[UB 65:6.10](/en/The_Urantia_Book/65#p6_10))

 Much of this takes place between the material and mental spheres until the mind manages to reach it.

 _The adjutants operate exclusively in the evolution of the experiencing mind up to the level of the sixth phase, the spirit of worship.
 At this level there occurs an inevitable overlap of ministries—the phenomenon of the higher descending to the lower to coordinate with it for later attainment of advanced levels of development.
-A still additional spiritual ministry accompanies the action of the seventh and final adjutant, the spirit of wisdom._ ([UB 65:7.7](/en/The_Urantia_Book/65#p7_7))
+A still additional spiritual ministry accompanies the action of the seventh and final adjutant, the spirit of wisdom._ (<a id="a112_450"></a>[UB 65:7.7](/en/The_Urantia_Book/65#p7_7))

 These revelations give us a working knowledge of how our physical brain is supposed to function in relation to the mental circuits of the universe and the spiritual ministry available: (Spirit of Truth, Holy Spirit and Thought Adjuster).
 So what have our scientists and neuroscientists discovered?